AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-accessible-adaptive-forms.md

 1. Set custom accessibility text for the date picker component.
 For example, Enter your date of birth.
 Screen readers read these custom accessibility texts.

 1. Use short description instead of long description for adaptive form components.
 A long description adds help  button.
-Ensure the adaptive form form does not have any help button.
+Ensure the adaptive form does not have any help button.

 1. Add custom accessibility text to all the read-only cells of tables.
 Also, disable all the read-only cells of tables.